junwatu/junwatu/README.md

 ## 🧑🏻‍💻  Hi, I am Equan P.

-I am a Technical Writer for SaaS documentation, API documentation or integration, and blogs.
+I am a Technical Writer for SaaS documentation, API documentation, API integration, and blogs.
 I have a software engineering background and experience in full-stack web development since 2014.

 ## 🏆  Portofolio

 **🎖️  Blog Writer at GridDB**  `(2023 - Present)`

-[GridDB™](https://griddb.net) is a highly scalable, in-memory NoSQL time series database optimized for IoT and Big Data.
+[GridDB™](https://griddb.net) is a highly scalable, in-memory NoSQL time-series database optimized for IoT and Big Data.

 My role is writing unique technical articles, on how to use GridDB with Node.js applications.